mrtn3000/tiktok-audit/Blog/_posts/2024-02-19-Tik-Tok-oclock.md

  <li><b>Background:</b> On Feb 19, EU Commission opened proceedings against TikTok, investigating potential breaches of Digital Services Act (DSA) related to ad repositories.
 We can confirm that there are several issues.</li>
 <li><b>Ad Library Features:</b> TikTok's ad library, although compliant from afar, has some problems, including delays with showing data, lack of details for some ad types, and limited search parameters, which are hindering effective researcher use.</li>
 <li><b>Incompleteness & Reliability Issues:</b> The ad library lacks vital details on ad content, e.g., product information and subject matter, impeding comprehensive analysis.
 The platform struggles to keep pace with evolving features, impacting the library's reliability.</li>
-<li><b>Deleted Ads & API Limitations:</b> SSlow removal of ads and API issues (e.g., missing context information) pose challenges.
+<li><b>Deleted Ads & API Limitations:</b> Slow removal of ads and API issues (e.g., missing context information) pose challenges.
 206 ads were removed based on DSA reports, only 9.9% of removals were identified through automated means, a stark difference compared to the highly automated content moderation approach of TikTok.</li>
 <li><b>Commercial Communication Challenges:</b> TikTok's "other commercial content" section lacks essential details, making it almost useless for researchers.
 Users' limited use, sometimes misuse, of disclosure functionalities and missing product information produce mainly data waste.</li>
 </ul>
 </div>